Posted on behalf of Stephens, Anderson & Cummings on Sep 04, 2015 in Auto Accidents

 Everyone is encouraged to have a plan before going out this weekend: designate a sober driver, call a cab or transportation app, use mass transit, or call a friend.

 A Fort Worth car accident lawyer at Stephens, Anderson & Cummings have seen first-hand the devastation that these types of accidents can cause.
-If you are injured by a drunk driver, do not hesitate to contact our experienced team of legal professionals.
+If you are injured by a drunk driver, do not hesitate to contact our experienced team of injury attorneys today.